 If that all sounds like too much activity, some pampering might be in order!
-Broome’s spas offer relaxation and indulgence in beautiful tropical surroundings including some special Kimberley touches - try a hot rocks massage with rocks carved from the Kimberley’s ancient primordial stones, or even a Pearl massage, divine!
+Broome’s spas offer relaxation and indulgence in beautiful tropical surroundings including some special Kimberley touches - try a hot rocks massage with rocks carved from the Kimberley’s ancient primordial stones.

 Phew!
 This is a reasonably action packed three days, but easily spread over a longer time if you would like your holiday to be at a slower pace.